-The Error-checking program examines the hard drive for physical flaws and file and folder problems.
-This program corrects file and folder problems and marks flawed areas on the hard drive so that Windows does not use them.
+The Error-checking program in Windows XP and Windows 2000 or ScanDisk program in Windows Me and Windows 98 examines the hard drive for physical flaws and file and folder problems.
+These programs correct file and folder problems and mark flawed areas on the hard drive so that Windows does not use them.

-If you use your computer several hours every day, you probably want to run Error-checking once a week.
+If you use your computer several hours every day, you probably want to run Error-checking or ScanDisk once a week.
 If you use your computer less frequently, once a month may be adequate.
-Also use Error-checking if you encounter hard drive problems.
+Also use Error-checking or ScanDisk if you encounter hard drive problems.